OpenNebula/website/content/integrations/marketplace_appliances/wordpress.md

 ## Appliance Description

-The WordPress Appliance is a Virtual Machine with a preinstalled [WordPress](https://wordpress.org/) service, available for KVM hosts.
+The WordPress appliance is a Virtual Machine with a preinstalled [WordPress](https://wordpress.org/) service, available for KVM Hosts.

 ## Main Features

-The WordPress Appliance features:
+The WordPress appliance features:

 - Based on the latest AlmaLinux 8 Linux distribution (for x86-64)
 - No default login (local or SSH) password - must be provided via contextualization